dapp-studies/cryptoeconomics/README.md

 1. Serve as a list of resources & information on cryptoeconomics
 2. Provide a space where crypto projects can be rigorously analyzed

+### For the latest materials on Cryptoeconomics, check out https://cryptoeconomics.study !

 # [Read online on GitBook](https://dapp-studies.gitbooks.io/cryptoeconomics/content/)